govau/design-system-components/CONTRIBUTING.md

 Contributing to GOV.AU Design System Components
 ======================

 Hi there!
-Thank you for your interest in contributing to these components, we really appreciate it.
+Thank you for your interest in contributing to the design system components, we really appreciate it.

 There are many ways to contribute – reporting bugs, fixing bugs, new module suggestions, submitting pull requests for enhancements to modules or even writing documentation.